emre1702/BonusBot_Java/README.md

 - whatEmoji / hahaEmoji / tadaEmoji
   - Emoji-names for messages (e.g. on "!8ball" the whatEmoji is used)
   - default: "what" / "haha" / "tada"
   - deactivated: no emojis will be used
-etc.
+- etc ...

 ### Start